-Management received a signed MOU between QatarEnergy (formerly Qatar Petroleum), General Tax Authority and Ministry of Finance.
+Management received a signed MOU between QatarEnergy, General Tax Authority and Ministry of Finance.
 The MOU covers the tax reporting and payment implications applicable to the components of certain companies listed on Qatar Exchange.

 The MOU also states that the tax amounts due on the share of the public shareholding companies will be recorded in the books and in the tax returns to be submitted to General Tax Authority.
-Each company shall pay the amount of the income tax relating to the share of profit of the public shareholding company directly to the public shareholding company, and settlement of this amount with the General Tax Authority will be made through the defined arrangement between the public shareholding company, QatarEnergy (formerly Qatar Petroleum) and the Ministry of Finance as per the MOU.
+Each company shall pay the amount of the income tax relating to the share of profit of the public shareholding company directly to the public shareholding company, and settlement of this amount with the General Tax Authority will be made through the defined arrangement between the public shareholding company, QatarEnergy and the Ministry of Finance as per the MOU.

-Accordingly, for the purpose of accruing the tax liability for the years ended December 31, 2021 and 2020 management of the component entities of the Group has considered the taxable income of components as 100% taxable.
+Accordingly, for the purpose of accruing the tax liability for the years ended December 31, 2022 and 2021 management of the component entities of the Group has considered the taxable income of components as 100% taxable.